-As a model, it’s crucial not only to be versatile but also to master the nuances of posing across various categories — whether it’s fashion, sports, or product photography.
+To be a great model it means to be versatile but also to be able to master the nuances of posing across various categories — whether it’s fashion, sports, or product photography.
 It’s worth noting that a clear distinction must be made between photo and video productions — we predominantly focus on photography in this blog post.

 Vary your expression: Unless a specific tone is agreed upon for the shoot, experiment with different facial expressions and body postures to convey various emotions and moods.
 From casual to joyful to serious — the diversity of expressions can add depth to an image.